ktriviso/rails-intro-oppertunity/README.md

 # How does Rails compare with Node?
 We've spent the last 9 weeks learning JS\Node\Express\React and now were switching languages and servers all together to Ruby\Rails.
-Would you believe that at one point Ruby\Rails were the focus of WDI?
+Would you believe that at one point Ruby\Rails was the focus of WDI?
 So why the switch?

 Let's take a look at this [comparison](https://medium.com/@TechMagic/nodejs-vs-ruby-on-rails-comparison-2017-which-is-the-best-for-web-development-9aae7a3f08bf) and see why GA made the decision and how they hope it will help position students to fill the need for Node\Express developers.